 At the local level, voucher households can play a key role in shaping PHA policies by participating in the annual and five-year PHA Plan processes.
-PHAs make many policy decisions affecting voucher households, such as setting minimum rents, developing admissions criteria, determining the amount of time a voucher household may search for a unit, giving preferences for people living in the PHA's jurisdiction, as well as creating priorities for allocating newly available vouchers to categories of applicants (for example, homeless individuals, families fleeing domestic violence, working families, or those with limited English-speaking capability).
+PHAs make many policy decisions affecting voucher households, including determining the value of a voucher to a household and landlord by setting "voucher payment standards" that are generally between 90% and 110% of the fair market rent.
+Other key policies include minimum rents, developing admissions criteria, determining the amount of time a voucher household may search for a unit, giving preferences for people living in the PHA's jurisdiction, as well as creating priorities for allocating newly available vouchers to categories of applicants (for example, homeless individuals, families fleeing domestic violence, working families, or those with limited English-speaking capability).